Hussein al-Sharaa: Early life and education

 Hussein Ali al-Sharaa was born in 1946 in Daraa.
-His father, Ali Mohammed al-Sharaa, was born in Fiq, Golan Heights, and was a landowner who owned most of Fiq.
-Hussein al-Sharaa's grandfather, Mohammed Khalid al-Sharaa, and uncles were among the fighters against French colonialism.
+His father, Ali al-Sharaa, was born in Fiq, Golan Heights, and was a landowner who owned most of Fiq.
+Hussein al-Sharaa’s grandfather, Muhammad ibn Khalid al-Sharaa, was a key participant in the Zoya Revolution against French rule.
+His uncle, Talib Abdul Majeed al-Sharaa, was one of the most prominent leaders of the Zawiya Revolution.
+Both were involved in resistance against French colonialism and were sentenced to death in absentia; however, the sentences were not carried out.

 He studied in the Kuttab during his childhood and learned arithmetic operations.
 Ahmed al-Sharaa told PBS in a 2021 interview that his father was influenced by Gamal Abdel Nasser, embraced Arab nationalism, and studied political science with a specialization in oil.
-He graduated with a degree in Economics from the University of Baghdad, where he later earned his Ph.D.
+He graduated with a degree in economics from the University of Baghdad, where he later earned his Ph.D.

 In a September 2025 interview with Syrian journalist Anas Azraq, al-Sharaa said that he first earned a degree in law before pursuing postgraduate studies in international relations.
 He also mentioned that he was active in debates and participated in political movements that advocated for reform and justice.